 To address these issues, the subgroup proposes the following recommendation (further detailed in Section 8.5, Recommendation CM.2): The ICANN Board should direct ICANN Organization to assess grandfathered domain names to determine if information is missing from the RDS (WHOIS) Registrant field.
-If 10% of domain names are found to lack data in the Registrant field, then the ICANN Board should initiate action intended to ensure that all gTLD domain names adhere to the same registration data collection requirements within 12 months.
+If 10-15% of domain names are found to lack data in the Registrant field, then the ICANN Board should initiate action intended to ensure that all gTLD domain names adhere to the same registration data collection requirements within 12 months.

-Volker's edits to be discussed.

-The ICANN Board should direct ICANN Organization to review grandfathered domain names to determine the percentage of such domains where information is missing from the RDS (WHOIS) Registrant field.
-If more than 15% of all gTLD domain name registrations are found to lack data in the Registrant field that is required under the 2013 RAA but not required under the 2009 RAA, then the ICANN Board should initiate action intended to ensure that all gTLD domain names adhere to the same registration data collection requirements within 12 months provided that such action does not unduly impact the rights of registrants in the use of their domain name and does not create an undue burden upon registrars who would have to enforce any such requirement.

-EdNote: Any edits accepted in paragraph above must be mirrored in Section 8.5, CM.2

 g) Regional RDS (WHOIS) Inaccuracy Complaints